 8.4.2 Reagent 2 Preparation (0.20 moldm-3 Potassium Chloride)

-1.490g of Potassium Chloride was weighed on a digital scale.
+Step 1: 1.490g of Potassium Chloride was weighed on a digital scale.

-2: The salt was then transferred to a beaker containing 50cm3 distilled water and the solution was stirred thoroughly.
+Step 2: The salt was then transferred to a beaker containing 50cm3 distilled water and the solution was stirred thoroughly.

 Step 3: The solution was transferred to a 100cm3 standard flask and the standard flask was filled with distilled water until the 100cm3 mark.